 2: Yellow Flames

-Another easy-to-spot sign is the colour of your furnace’s flame.
+Another easy-to-spot sign is the color of your furnace’s flame.
 Typically, using natural gas will make the flames look almost completely blue.
 If you have a roaring blue flame with a light blue triangle in the middle, that means the burner and fuel are working as they should.
 However, if you see yellow flames, that is an indication that you have a dirty burner or that the gas is not correctly burning.

 3: Moisture Buildup Around the House